Updated March 6, 2020

 Few can find a better zoo in the world and it truly lives up to the hype.
 We have been members since we moved here and so we’ve gotten to know the zoo quite well.
 Here is some information on how to make your visit successful:

 - Be prepared for ticket prices.
 While not as high as Disneyland, you’ll be paying more than the paltry sum many other zoos charge for admission.
-(An adult one day ticket is $52.) ***Kids are traditionally free in October!
-Check back for details.
+(An adult one day ticket is $56.) ***Kids are traditionally free in October!
+Check with the zoo website for details.

 - Parking is free!
 Yay!

-- Hours change throughout the year and if you’re visiting during the summer, stay for Nighttime Zoo.
+- Hours change throughout the year and if you’re visiting during the summer, you might be interested in staying for Nighttime Zoo.
 It’s such a nice way to tour, with animals relaxed and with noticeably cooler temperatures.
 (Some animals are not entirely visible, though, so see your favorites during the day time.)

-- There are many dining options and beer & wine are sold in the zoo.
-The Sabertooth Grill (healthy salads and yummy garlic/parmesan fries) and The Hua Mei Cafe (Asian fare) are our favorites.
+- There are many dining options.
+Beer, margaritas & wine are also sold in the zoo.
+The Sabertooth Grill (healthy salads, pizza, burgers and more) and The Hua Mei Cafe (Asian fare) are our favorites.

 - The Plan Your Day option on the San Diego Zoo site allows you to select important stops, dining preferences and shows so that you don’t miss a thing.
 Give it a try.